Muhammad Nsereko

-Muhammad Nsereko is an Independent member of the Ugandan parliament, who has represented the Kampala Central Division constituency since 2011.
+Muhammad Nsereko (born 25 August 1981) is an Independent member of the Ugandan parliament, and Lawyer who has represented the Kampala Central Division constituency since 2011.

-Background and education
+Early life and education

-He was born on 25 August 1981.
+Muhammad Nsereko was born on 25 August 1981.
 He attended "Buganda Road Primary School" for his elementary education, graduating in 1995.
 He then transferred to Kibuli Secondary School, for his middle school education, graduating in 1999.
 For his high school education, he studied at "Kawempe Muslim Secondary School", graduating in 2002.

-In 2005, he graduated with a Diploma in Journalism, from the "International Institute of Business and Management Studies" (IIBMS).
+In 2005, he graduated with a Diploma in Journalism, from the "Indian Institute of Business and Management Studies" (IIBMS).
 The following year, he graduated from Makerere University, with a Bachelor of Laws.
 In 2007, he was awarded the Diploma in Legal Practice, by the Law Development Centre.

-Work experience
+Career

 Nsereko is a professional and registered lawyer and a member of the Uganda Bar.
 He has worked as a partner in the law firm of "Nsereko, Mukalazi and Company Advocates", since 2007.
 He also served as the chairman of the Kampala Central Land Committee, from 2006 until 2010.